oVirt/ovirt-site/source/feature/ui.html.md

 **A "Backup Status" side tab will be added to the "Configure" dialog [0]**.

-The "Backup Status" section will include information about the files and db backup status of the engine (and no other backup type at this point).
+The "Backup Status" section will include information about the files and engine data-base backup status of the engine (and no other backup type at this point).

 It will include:

 *   **The overall status of the engine backup [1]**: can be:
     -   Green (OK) - "Backup is up to date" - in case both db and files backups exist and are up to date (see Figure 2).
-    -   Orange (Warning) - "Backup is missing and/or outdated" - otherwise (i.e. db backup is missing or outdated or files backup is missing or outdated) (see Figure 3).
+    -   Orange (Warning) - "Backup is missing and/or outdated" - otherwise (i.e. engine data-base backup is missing or outdated or files backup is missing or outdated) (see Figure 3).
 *   **The specific status of the files backup [2]**: can be:
     -   Green (OK) - the last successful backup date/time will be displayed (see Figure 2).
     -   Orange (Warning) - "Files backup is outdated" - the last successful backup date/time will be displayed (see Figure 3).
     -   Red (Error) - "Files backup is missing" (see the "Data-base backup is missing" [3] in Figure 3 for reference - should be very similar).
-*   **The specific status of the db backup [3]**: can be:
+*   **The specific status of the engine data-base backup [3]**: can be:
     -   Green (OK) - the last successful backup date/time will be displayed (see Figure 2).
     -   Orange (Warning) - "Data-base backup is outdated" - the last successful backup date/time will be displayed (see the "Files backup is outdated" [2] in Figure 3 for reference - should be very similar).
     -   Red (Error) - "Files backup is missing" (see Figure 3).